 Comment: Condition 2 of the above-referenced preliminary plan established a trip cap of 458 AM peak-hour trips, and 424 PM peak-hour trips.
 The subject application proposes the construction of 71 townhouses and 142 condominiums.
 Based on trip rates from the Guidelines, the proposed developments (combined) would generate 124 AM peak-hour trips, and 142 PM peak-hour trips.
 Staff therefore concludes that the proposed development will not exceed the trip cap as conditioned by the Planning Board.
 Because the subject application represents one phase of the overall approved development, the trip cap must remain intact until the entirety of the property has been developed.
 Consequently, Condition 2 is still valid and will be carried forward.

-Regarding the status of Conditions 3, 4 & 5 however, as of this writing, staff has seen no evidence indicating that those conditions have been fulfilled, and consequently, all should be carried forward as conditions of approval for the subject application.
+Regarding the status of Conditions 3, 4 & 5 however, no evidence was submitted indicating that those conditions were fulfilled, and consequently, all should be carried forward as conditions of approval for the subject application.

 Site Circulation & Access